Alex Grass: Later life

 Alex Grass became involved in philanthropy and other business interests following his departure from Rite Aid.
 For numerous years he headed the board of governors of the Hebrew University of Jerusalem that bestowed him with the National Scopus Award.
 The Grass Center for Drug Design and Synthesis of Novel Therapeutics was founded at the university in 1993.
 He served as the longtime director of the National Association of Chain Drug Stores.

 In 1999, Grass and his son, Roger Grass, purchased the Fleer/SkyBox sports trading card company.
 The company closed and was sold in 2005.

-Grass divorced his first wife, Lois Lehrman.
-His second wife, Louise, died in 2007.
-Grass had four children during his lifetime.

 Grass donated $1.5 million to establish the Alex Grass School of Business Leadership at Harrisburg Area Community College.
 The PinnacleHealth's (now called UPMC Central PA) Harrisburg Hospital named a $14.5 million building after Grass, who was one of its benefactors.

-Grass donated $1.5 million to the University of Florida to establish chair for its Center for Jewish Studies and construct a new law school building.
+Grass donated $1.5 million to the University of Florida to establish chair for its center for Jewish Studies and construct a new law school building.

-Death
+Personal life and death

+Alex Grass met his wife, Lois Lehrman, while in Florida and the couple married six months later.
+He divorced his first wife, Lois Lehrman.
+His second wife, Louise, died in 2007.
+Grass had four children, 2 sons and 2 daughters, with his first wife.

-Alex Grass died at his home in Harrisburg, Pennsylvania, on August 27, 2009, after a ten-year-long battle with lung cancer.
+Grass died at his home in Harrisburg, Pennsylvania, on August 27, 2009, after a ten-year-long battle with lung cancer.
 Grass' funeral was held at Temple Ohev Sholom in Harrisburg.
 He was buried in Mount Moriah Cemetery in Lower Paxton Township, Pennsylvania.